m4rc1e/Libre-Caslon-Text/docs/2018-10-22-evaluation/README.md

 ### Some drawings need revision

 The `A` has an odd top notch which doesn't meet up.
+Additionally, this is much more accentuated than Caslon `A` notches that I have seen in historical references.

 ![](assets/axen.png)

-![The thin legs are lined up in the wrong way – they should be offset in the opposite direction](assets/x.png) _The thin legs are lined up in the wrong way – they should be offset in the opposite direction]_
+![The thin legs are lined up in the wrong way – they should be offset in the opposite direction](assets/x.png)

+_The thin legs are lined up in the wrong way – they should be offset in the opposite direction]_

 ![Why doesn’t the top of the A align?
-This could be decomposed to work better.](assets/A.png) _Why doesn’t the top of the A align?
+This could be decomposed to work better.](assets/A.png)

+_Why doesn’t the top of the A align?
 This could be two contours in order to work better._

 ![These ogoneks should be less “stuck on”](assets/ogonek.png)